 Green Sago Pudding

 Gently stir 1 cup of sago in 1,75 liters of water for around 25 minutes till it is translucent.
 Transfer to a sieve to allow thick liquid to drain for 20 minutes.
 In a saucepan, combine 125ml pandan liquid and 170g caster sugar and cook, constantly stirring, over medium heat till the sugar has melted.

 Stir in 300ml coconut milk after adding the sago.
 Chill up and serve, if you like, with honey melon balls.
-It’s is a lot healthier while belonging with your Manuka honey!
+It is a lot healthier while mixing with your Manuka honey!

 Pandan Honeycomb Cake

 From the time of French colonial rule, this honeycomb cake has been a sweet staple for many Vietnamese children.
 This baked treat is beautifully springy and delicate and shows a beautiful green pattern as you cut it.

 This pandan honeycomb cake recipe uses homemade pandan extract and creamy coconut milk to give it a genuinely pure fresh profile.

 Pandan Coconut Milk Bread